yzjedu/cs151-lab5-antonio_liv/RD2.md

   * Do you think you learned what you were supposed to learn for this lab?
     * I definitely think I learned what I was supposed to for this lab and I really enjoyed doing it too.
   * What was it like working with your partner?
     * I think Antonio and I worked great together.
 I enjoyed working with him alot and we were both able to help each other with different things.
-We also split up the work evenly, I did the code and the flowchart and Antonio wrote the algorithm and the testcases.
+We also split up the work evenly, I did the code and the flowchart and Antonio wrote the algorithm and the testcases and revised the code to make it better.